 We are here to make a difference for the communities we serve in Aotearoa New Zealand by ensuring the voices of women and girls are heard and their perspectives are included in the development of government policy and initiatives.

-We provide important system leadership, working across government and with stakeholders, including Māori, Pacific peoples, and diverse communities, to improve outcomes for women and girls.
+We act as a catalyst for change by providing system leadership with partners and stakeholders, including Māori, Pacific peoples, and diverse communities, to improve outcomes for women and girls.

 We provide and deliver a range of services, tools, and advice to increase women and girls’ leadership, participation, safety, and wellbeing in society.